jaronimas-codes/Quiz-quizzical-game/README.md

 ## 🚀 Features

-- **Diverse Question Categories*: Explore a wide range of topics to test your knowlede.
+- **Diverse Question Categories*: Explore a wide range of topics to test your knowlede.
-- **User-Friendly Interface*: Enjoy a seamless and intuitive user experiene.
+- **User-Friendly Interface*: Enjoy a seamless and intuitive user experiene.
-- **Responsive Design*: Optimized for various devices, ensuring accessibility on desktops, tablets, and smartphons.
+- **Responsive Design*: Optimized for various devices, ensuring accessibility on desktops, tablets, and smartphons.

 ---

 ## 🛠 Technologies Used

-- **HTML*: Structure and content of the applicaton.
+- **HTML*: Structure and content of the applicaton.
-- **CSS*: Styling and layout for a visually appealing interfce.
+- **CSS*: Styling and layout for a visually appealing interfce.
-- **JavaScript*: Interactive elements and dynamic content renderng.
+- **JavaScript*: Interactive elements and dynamic content renderng.

 ---

-## 📂 Project Structre
+## 📂 Project Structure

-The project contains the following key files and directoies:
+The project contains the following key files and directoies:

-- `index.htl`: The main HTML file that serves as the entry point of the applicaion.
+- `index.htl`: The main HTML file that serves as the entry point of the applicaion.
-- `stati/`: Directory containing static assets such as JavaScript files, CSS files, and imges.
+- `stati/`: Directory containing static assets such as JavaScript files, CSS files, and imges.
-- `image/`: Directory containing image assets used in the applicaion.
+- `image/`: Directory containing image assets used in the applicaion.